Comments Off on Holiday Decorating with Evergreens

 Coral Bark Japanese Maple (Acer palmatum ‘Sango-kaku’)

-Japanese maples in the coral bark group, like ‘Sango-kaku’, feature palm-shaped foliage characteristic of these ornamental members of the maple clan.
+Japanese maples in the coral bark group, like ‘Sango-Kaku’, feature palm-shaped foliage characteristic of these ornamental members of the maple clan.
 Growing to a maximum height of 25 feet, the trees are distinctive for their vibrant pink or red bark, which is brightest on young growth and most prominent in the winter.
 When leaves emerge in spring, they are light green with eye-catching reddish edges.
-The red gives way to darker green in summer, followed by brilliant yellow fall color.
+The red gives way to darker green in summer, followed by a brilliant yellow fall color.

 Persian Ironwood (Parrotia persica)

 Tree guru Dr. Michael Dirr calls Persian ironwood, “one of the most beautiful trees for foliage effect”.
 As temperatures cool in the fall, the small tree’s lustrous green summer leaves turn vivid yellow, orange, and red.
 The effect is magnified by the leaves’ relatively large size—each one is up to five inches long.
 When the foliage has disappeared, ironwood’s exfoliating bark reveals a camouflage-like array of gray, green, white and brown.
 The beauty of that bark is complemented in spring when ironwood trees sprout curious flowers reminiscent of those of their other relatives in the witch hazel family.
 Though the flowers lack true petals, showy red stamens add visual interest, while the leaves wait in the wings.